hamada-g/blue-lab/docs/lab-journal.md

 - Detected that the External Hyper-V switch design was disrupting host Wi-Fi connectivity
 - Decided to redesign Phase 1 networking to use an Internal Hyper-V switch with NAT
 - Preserved the host’s existing network identity and port reservation requirements by planning a separate lab subnet
+- Created the BlueLab-Internal Hyper-V switch
+- Assigned 10.10.10.1/24 to the host-side vEthernet adapter for the internal lab switch
+- Created a NAT network named BlueLab-NAT for the 10.10.10.0/24 lab subnet
+- Confirmed that the internal NAT design is active and the host-side gateway IP is in a preferred state
+- Updated Hyper-V and network inventory documentation for the Internal NAT design
+- Reassigned the wazuh-server VM to the BlueLab-Internal switch

 ### Decisions Made
 - The project will start as a simple security monitoring lab